Back to Expert Advice

 Frequently Asked Questions

-While SEO (Search Engine Optimization) focuses on traditional search algorithms, GEO (Generative Engine Optimization) specifically addresses how AI systems process and distribute information.
 They share core principles but serve different discovery channels.
 SEO targets search engine rankings, while GEO optimizes for AI comprehension and distribution through platforms like ChatGPT, Claude, and Gemini.

-AI answer machines have become the new gatekeepers of online content.
 When AI systems confidently understand your content, they share it more accurately and frequently with your target audience.
 This is especially important as more users rely on AI-powered search and content discovery tools.

 Look for these indicators: